 On December 23, 2015 my world changed forever.
 Our 29 year old son, Jason, died in our home of a Heroin overdose.
 I now see the world through a veil of tears and struggle to find my footing each day when I wake and realize again, that it is real.
 The several years of battling his addiction caused so much pain for him, as well as our family.
 He felt shame, remorse, failure and regret.
 We felt lost, horrified, let down and confused by the American government and medical system.
 He worried about everything.
 He was in and out of rehabs, jail, IOP, NA meetings and a halfway house not worth mentioning.
 My secret society of Nar Anon members each suffered as I did.
 Each week we would share our frustration, pain and confusion as to why professionals just did not get what was needed to help our loved ones help themselves.
 As my co-workers slowly found out (I worked in a hospital) what had happened, they couldn’t believe that MY child was an addict.
 Continue reading “Honoring My Child: Understanding Substance Use Disorder is a disease.”

-Below is a post by a sister for her brother who passed April 29th, 2016 from a heroin overdose at the age of 31.
+Below is a tribute written by a sister for her brother who passed April 29th, 2016 from a heroin overdose at the age of 31.
 Just three years apart, they were not only brother and sister, but best friends.
 After battling addiction for years and becoming sober, her brother passed into eternal life after a recent relapse.
 She’s shared her last words to the public in hopes to not only honor her brother, but to speak truth to how addiction does not discriminate.
 Tara hopes to continue sharing her story to shed light on the problems behind addiction and to remind others that we need to spend less time judging and stereotyping, and more time working together to understanding this epidemic that is taking away so many of our loved ones.